High Cortisol Symptoms And How To Regulate Your Cortisol Levels

 3. Something that you can do on your own and can benefit you is taking adaptogenic herbs such as Ashwagandha, Rhodiola and Holy basil (found in formulas such as HPA Adapt from Integrative Therapeutics).
 These herbs help regulate cortisol levels and can help with both too high and too low levels of cortisol.
 If testing confirms high cortisol levels I use supplements that contain phosphatidylserine to lower the cortisol.
 It’s important to test before taking this type of supplement in order to use the proper dosage and at the right time based on both your symptoms and the saliva test results.

 High cortisol symptoms, especially when it comes to sleepless nights, are very common in the Western culture.
-Follow the suggestions above and if you need testing or you have additional questions, simply schedule a consult or an initial session at this link and I’d be happy to help.
+Follow the suggestions above and if you need testing or you have additional questions, simply schedule a consult or an initial session and I’d be happy to help.